alindjain11/mexa_power/README.md

 ## Project Overview

 This repository aims to enable the creation of customized wellbeing dashboards using AI-driven insights.
-By utilizing synthetic data and a fine-tuned LLM model, we provide a tool for users to monitor and track their wellbeing in a personalized manner.
+By utilizing synthetic data and a fine-tuned LLM model, we designed an AI-powered solution for users to monitor and track their wellbeing in a personalized manner.

 ## Project Artifacts